-Relative allele frequencies among habitat types at top-ranked loci with association with habitat type significant at $\alpha = 1 \times 10^{-6}$; A,: acidified and control habitat types; B, regulated and control habitat types.
+Figure 6 Relative allele frequencies among habitat types at top-ranked loci (significantly associated with habitat type at P < 0.000001).
+A, acidified and control habitat types; B, regulated and control habitat types.
 Loci are identified by their corresponding SNP ID.
-Refer to Appendix A - Table 4 and Table 5 for chromosome and position information for each of these SNPs

-Figure 11 Principle Coordinates Analysis using genetic distance among samples at a subset of loci found to be significantly associated with habitat type at α = 0.001 using GWAS.
+Figure 7 Principle Coordinates Analysis using genetic distance among samples at a subset of loci found to be significantly associated with habitat type at α = 0.001 using GWAS.
 A, acidified (red) and control (blue) samples; B, regulated (red) and control (blue) samples.
 Refer to Table 1 for corresponding sample codes

-Figure 12 Maximum Likelihood analysis of assignment of individuals to habitat type groups at loci significantly associated with habitat type at $\alpha = 0.001$ using GWAS method.
+Figure 8 Maximum Likelihood analysis of assignment of individuals to habitat type groups at loci significantly associated with habitat type at $\alpha = 0.001$ using GWAS method.
 A, acidified (red) and control (blue) individuals; B, regulated (red) and control (blue) individuals

-Figure 13 Bayesian plots of individual genotype membership (Q-values) from a subset of loci to K=2 genetically independent clusters (represented by different colours).
+Figure 9 Bayesian plots of individual genotype membership (Q-values) from a subset of loci to K=2 genetically independent clusters (represented by different colours).
 A: acidified/control habitat type samples; B: regulated/control samples.
 Samples defined a priori are separated by black vertical lines, refer to Table 1 for corresponding sample codes.
-Loci used were those that displayed significant associations to habitat type at $\alpha = 0.001$ in genome wide association mapping tests (see Figure 7 and Figure 8) and that were also concordant with outlier loci detected using the hierarchical procedure outlined in 2.6.2 (see results in Figure 9)
+Loci used were those that displayed significant associations to habitat type at $\alpha = 0.001$ in genome wide association mapping tests (see Figure 6 and Figure 7) and that were also concordant with outlier loci detected using the hierarchical procedure outlined in 2.5.2 (see results in Figure 8)